uhop/stream-json/README.md

 ### ClassicParser

 It is a drop-in replacement for `Parser`, but it can emit whitespace, yet it is slower than the main parser.
+It was the main parser for 0.1.x versions.

 The test file for `ClassicParser`: `tests/test_classic.js`.

+### AltParser

+It is another drop-in replacement for `Parser`, which completely skips whitespace.
+It is generally faster than `ClassicParser`, but can be slower than the main parser.
+It was the main parser for 0.2.x versions.

+In general, its speed depends heavily on the implementation of regular expressions by node.js.
+When node.js has switched from an interpreted regular expressions, to the JIT compiled ones, both `ClassicParser`, and `AltParser` got a nice performance boost.
+Yet, even the latest (as of 0.12) JIT compiler uses a simple yet non-linear algorithm to implement regular expressions instead of [NFA](http://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) and/or [DFA](http://en.wikipedia.org/wiki/Deterministic_finite_automaton).
+Future enhancements to node.js would make `RegExp`-based parsers faster, potentially overtaking manually written JavaScript-only implementations.

+The test file for `AltParser`: `tests/test_alternative.js`.

 ### utils/Assembler